vedpratap/vedpratap/README.md

 - 🔭 I’m currently working on **DevDays App Project.**

-- 🌱 I’m currently learning **Business Data Management, Modern Application Development, Data Base Management System.**
+- 🌱 I’m currently learning **Business Data Management, Modern Application Development and Data Base Management System.**

-- 👯 I’m looking to collaborate with **other content creators.**
+- 👯 I’m looking to collaborate with **other content creators and programmers.**

 - 👨‍💻 All of my projects are available at [https://sites.google.com/student.onlinedegree.iitm.ac.in/ved-pratap/home](https://sites.google.com/student.onlinedegree.iitm.ac.in/ved-pratap/home)